junghan0611/spacemacs/layers/LAYERS.md

     [+lang/swift/README.org](+lang/swift/README.org)

-    This layer adds support for Apple\'s Swift programming language, used as a general purpose scripting language.
+    This layer adds support for Apple's Swift programming language, used as a general purpose scripting language.

     Features: